meetbryce/unify/docs/TUTORIAL.md

 4: publicapis
 ...
 ```
-Choose the `publicapis` adapter and finish the setup:
+Choose the `publicapis` connector and finish the setup:
 ```
-Pick an adapter: 4
+Pick an connector: 4
 Ok!
 Let's setup a new publicapis connection.
 Specify the schema name (publicapis):
 Please provide the configuration parameters: